AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 ## Important Notes

 1. **Be Flexible** - If the user provides information in comments that covers required fields, use it
-2. **Show Before Sending** - Always show the user what you're about to send and ask for confirmation
+2. **Show Before Processing** - Always show the user what you're about to process with the Claude tool and ask for confirmation
 3. **Don't Over-Ask** - If user says "solar aspects", that's enough - don't ask if it's S, SE, or SW
 4. **Accept Natural Language** - Users might provide all needed info in one sentence
 5. **Multiple Observations** - A guide might have several different observations from one day